reggi/counselor/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Summary

+* How do you keep a project organized?
+* Especially when there are many people working on the same project?
+* Limitations, restrictions, definitions, consistancy, accountablity.
+* Files within a folder should be consistant in some ways.

 ## Essential Learnings

 What I am looking for is a way to take a TypeScript file and query for the different parts and pieces of code.
 Then you can assert different things to be consistent for all thoses pieces of code.